Forex Trading SA: What Is Forex (FX) Trading? Best Currency Trading Guide for 2019

 How can one be a successful trader?

 Becoming a successful currency trader comes with practice.
 You cannot wake up today as a successful trader.
-Do your research, find yourself a mentor (someone who will guide you), develop forex strategies and use demo accounts to practice more.
+Do your research, find yourself a mentor (someone who will guide you), develop forex trading strategies and use demo accounts to practice more.
 Furthermore, if the market is favouring you, take advantage of it.
 Remember, you also need to teach others so that you won’t forget your foreign exchange trading tips.
 Sharing is caring.

 Is it easy to trade forex?

-Forex in Africa is easy once you understand how it works.
+Forex trading in South Africa is easy once you understand how it works.
 Remember to start off with demo accounts before trading using real money.
 Also learn different forex terms so that you will know exactly what you are doing.

 How can I become a successful trader?